7targets/7targets-docs/_posts/2021-06-06-how-assistant-suggests-a-nurturing-table-from-your-website.md

 [image](../../images/Nurturing-13.png)

+Your Sales AI Assistant suggests the Nurturing lines for you to choose from.

+We have seen many a times that Assistant has surprised a lot of our customers with the suggestions.

-Now You don't have to worry about what to write.
+Hopeful that this will give you a good quick start and not have to worry about what to write in the Nurturing table.

-Our expert assistance team gives you excellent suggestions and you can choose what to write.

 If you have any furthur doubts you can directly mail us at info@7targets.com .